How to Pick the Best Upholstery Fabric for Furniture

-When purchasing an upholstered piece or upholstery fabric, be aware that the higher the thread count, the more tightly woven the fabric is, and the better it will wear.
+When purchasing upholstery fabric or upholstered furniture, be aware that the higher the thread count, the more tightly woven the fabric is and the better it will wear.
 Thread count refers to the number of threads per square inch of fabric.
+Use this guide to natural and synthetic materials to help you find the best upholstery fabric for your next furniture project.

 Leather: This tough material can be gently vacuumed, damp-wiped as needed, and cleaned with leather conditioner or saddle soap.